What is Personality?

 - Openness to experience- Inventive/Curious vs. Consistent/Cautious

-Openness to experience includes multiple experiences like appreciating art, experiencing various emotions and taking up adventurous ideas.
-Someone who is inventive and curious is likely to have a more active cognitive thought process and multiple/different ways of dealing with a situation or problem.
+Openness to experience refers to a person's accepted level of imagination and includes multiple experiences like appreciating art, experiencing various emotions and taking up adventurous ideas.
+Someone who is inventive and curious is likely to have a more active intellectual thought process and multiple/different ways of dealing with a situation or problem.